Kursula/PredictLite/README.md

 ## Data

 Pandas DataFrame format is supported.
 The DataFrame must have timestamp index.
 Input signals must be organized into columns.
 Predictions are provided in a similar DataFrame format.

 ## Model setup

 The PredictLite class initialization takes the following input parameters.

-Mandatory parameters:
+Mandatory parameters when setting up a new model:
 - input_signals: list of column names that specify the model input signals.
 - input_length: number of time steps to be used in model input.
 Same length is applied to all inputs.
-- output_signal: column name (string) of the signal that is to be predicted.
-Must be one of the inputs.
+- output_signals: list of columns that are to be predicted.
+These must be also in input signals.
 - output_length: number of time steps to be predicted.
 Uses same sample period as the inputs.
 - data_sample_period: specifies the data sample period in seconds (float).
 This is used to generate the prediction timestamps.
 Also used in data resampling.

+Mandatory parameters when using a saved model:
+- load_from_file: string path to saved model.
+All necessary parameters will be fethecd from the file.

 Optional parameters:
 - resample_data: enable/disable data resampling.
 Set True if the data can contain missing timestamps or if the timestamps shall be rounded to a specific period.